rust-lang/rustc-perf/collector/compile-benchmarks/README.md

 - **libc-0.2.124**: An interface to `libc`.
 Contains many declarations of types, constants, and functions, but relatively little normal code.
 Stresses the parser.
 A very widely-used crate.
+- **nalgebra-0.33.0**: A linear algebra library.
+It exercises the new trait solver in different ways than the old solver.
 - **regex-1.5.5**: A regular expression parser.
 Used by many Rust programs.
 - **ripgrep-13.0.0**: A line-oriented search tool.
 A widely-used utility, and a binary crate.